hypered/invoiced/README.md

 # Invoiced

-This is a repository to play around with some Python libraries to extract data from invoices (received as PDFs) and/or generate and read SEPA Credit Transfert QR codes.
+This repository contains (mostly) Belgian-related templates to extract structured data from invoices given as (unstructured) PDF files.
+The templates are intended for the `invoice2data` open source Python library.

+It also contains some code around `invoice2data` to make it easier to create and test templates, and to show extracted data in a web page (including as a SEPA Credit Transfer QR code).

 # Development

-We're using a Nix shell to bring the necessary dependencies (e.g. Python libraries or the `pdftotext` binary).
+We're using a Nix shell to bring the necessary dependencies (e.g. Python libraries or the `pdftotext` binary) during development:

 ```
 $ nix-shell
+$ invoice2data --help
 ```

+This provides for instance `invoice2data` and `pdftotext`.

 # Writing templates